andybarron/rusty-rogue/README.md

 ## Requirements

-* [Rust](http://www.rust-lang.org/), a new totally awesome systems programming language.
+* [Rust](http://www.rust-lang.org/), a new and totally awesome systems programming language.
 This project is currently using Rust 1.0 stable.
 * [Cargo](http://doc.crates.io/), Rust's wonderful package manager.
 May or may not be included with your Rust install.
 * [SFML](http://www.sfml-dev.org/) version 2.2, a cross-platform multimedia library.
 Make sure to install the right version!
 * [CSFML](http://www.sfml-dev.org/download/csfml/) version 2.2.
 C bindings for SFML.
-* The Rust library will be automatically downloaded and compiled by Cargo.
+* All Rust libraries will be automatically downloaded and compiled by Cargo.
 (See `Cargo.toml` for the list.)

 ## Instructions